Think-and-Dev/rskswap-com/src/pages/docs/v2/01-protocol-overview/02-ecosystem-participants.md

 # Developers/Projects

-There are far too many ways Uniswap is used in the wider Ethereum ecosystem to count, but some examples include:
+There are far too many ways Uniswap is used in the wider RSK ecosystem to count, but some examples include:

 - The open-source, accessible nature of Uniswap means there are countless UX experiments and front-ends built to offer access to Uniswap functionality.
 You can find Uniswap functions in most of the major DeFi dashboard projects.
 There are also many [Uniswap-specific tools](https://github.com/Uniswap/universe) built by the community.